Engaged Humanities Mellon Grant

 - Quantitative summaries of student evaluations, if available.

-Nominations are submitted to the Associate Dean for Faculty Development.
+Nominations are submitted to the Associate Dean for Research, Scholarship, and Creativity.
 A committee comprised of all previous award winners and representatives from the Office of the Dean of the College reviews the nominations and makes a selection.
-Winners are announced at spring convocation.
+Recipients are announced at Founders’ Day Convocation.

 - Advising Award (Award for Outstanding Undergraduate Advising)